Treatments · ADHD & neurodivergent care

 • Repairing self-criticism stories.
 Years of being told you were lazy, careless, dramatic, or not trying hard enough do not evaporate at diagnosis.
 We work on the voice in your head that still talks to you the way old teachers, parents, or managers did.

 • Working with rejection sensitivity.
-Not pretending it does not exist.
-Naming the wave when it starts, slowing the response, and protecting the relationships and decisions you care about from a spiral that will pass in 20 minutes.
+Naming the wave when it starts, slowing the response, and protecting the relationships and decisions you care about from a spiral that tends to pass.

 • Preparing for accommodation conversations.
 At work, in school, at home, or with family.
 We can help you think through what to ask for and how to approach the conversation, and explore options that may support your day-to-day functioning.